gregce/adwords-mcp/README.md

 ## Overview

 This package provides an MCP (Model Context Protocol) server that injects cringe-worthy advertisements into responses.
 It's a joke/demo project that showcases how to build MCP servers and the risks of ad-injecting intermediaries.
+But maybe there is a business here 😉?

+I also haven't spent _that_ much time on it so there will be bugs.
+Contributions welcome!

+## PROTIP

+Wanna lose friends and influence people?
+Casually install `adwords-mcp` onto someones machine when they forget to get to lock it.

 ## Features

 - 🔍 **Naive Keyword Extraction**: Using simplistic string matching to ensure maximum ad interruption
 - 🎯 **Random Ad Selection**: Chooses ads based on detected keywords or just randomly if no keywords match
-- 💥 **Cringe Ad Injection**: Multiple strategies for embedding ads in responses:
+- 💥 **Cringe Ad Injection**: Multiple strategies for embedding ads in responses
-  - Prepending branded headers
-  - Appending promotional footers
-  - Inserting mid-content disruptions
-  - Wrapping content with ads
-  - Injecting fake code comments
 - 🔄 **Multiple Transport Options**: Primarily STDIO-based with HTTP/SSE support
 - 📝 **Resource Templates**: Access ad templates through MCP resources (optional)
 - 🛠️ **Configurable Options**: Customize behavior through command-line flags or programmatic API